Articles

 What are catch-all email addresses?

 Catch-all email addresses—also known as accept-all emails or wildcard email aliases—are email addresses belonging to a catch-all mail server.
-These accept emails sent to any address belonging to the domain name.
+These email addresses accept messages sent to any address with the same domain name, even those that don’t exist such as ones that are made up or contain typos.

 You may be thinking that this defeats the purpose of email addresses in the first place but catch-all email servers were created with the best intentions.